vivanov1993/wikipedia-dump-parser/README.md

 - first option is to read whole (unpacked) indexes XML with CloseableIterator<WikiPageIndex> as shown in example and keep it in RAM
-- second option is unpack whole XML wiki dump (NOT multistream) and iterate over it with UnpackedDumpIterator (no index-based access available)
+- second option is to unpack whole XML wiki dump and iterate over it with UnpackedDumpIterator (no index-based access available)

 ## License